Theses, Dissertations and Projects

 - If you are linking to a specific file (as opposed to a website), you must include that file(s) along with your dissertation on your electronic submission.

-- The appearance of your dissertation or thesis online is your responsibility.
+- The appearance of your thesis or dissertation online is your responsibility.
 Be sure to examine the PDF version of your thesis or dissertation and check it for completeness and fidelity to the print version.

 Q: Is my work covered by copyright?